Create actions

 Default parameter

-You can enter a default parameter which can be applied to actions by default rather than delivering a parameter every time an action is run.
-An action's default parameter has a higher priority of application than a package parameter, and lower priority of application compared to trigger parameters or runtime parameters which are delivered at the time of running the action.
-However, if you use the encryption settings, the decrypted parameters are applied with the highest priority.
-Descriptions of each item in Default parameter are as follows:
+You can enter a default parameter which can be applied to actions by default rather than forwarding a parameter every time an action is run.
+An action's default parameter has a higher priority of application than a package parameter, and lower priority of application compared to trigger parameters or runtime parameters which are forwarded at the time of running the action.
+The following describes each default parameter item:

 cloudfunctions-basicaction-vpc_03_ko

-The following is an example code of a JSON default parameter:
+The following shows an example of default parameters in JSON format:

 {